linucs/magnet/README.md

 - Adv campaings can be injected inside the flow of downloaded posts

 ## Why did you do this?
 There are a number of Social Hubs out there!
-I'm probably somehow depressed, and coding has always kept my brain busy at night, that's it :)
+I'm probably somehow depressed, and coding has always kept my mind busy at night, that's it :)

 ## Requirements
 - MRI 2.1.5 - other versions/VMs are untested but might work fine